Dystrophinopathy is a family of disorders that cause muscle weakness, often in the skeletal system and heart.

 DMD-related dystrophinopathy (including Duchenne/Becker muscular dystrophy and dilated cardiomyopathy) is an X-linked condition.
 X-linked conditions occur when there is a genetic variation on the X-chromosome.
 For these conditions, the sex of the parent who passes on the gene variation influences the risk for the children.

 If the father is affected, all his daughters will have a variation on one of their X-chromosomes and be healthy carriers.
-Sons can only inherit these x-linked conditions from their mother and therefore, in this situation, will not be affected by the disease.
+Sons can only inherit these x-linked conditions from their mother and therefore, in this situation, will not be affected by the condition.

-If the mother is a healthy carrier of an X-linked variation and has a son, there is a 50% chance that they could inherit this variant and be affected by the disease.
+If the mother is a healthy carrier of an X-linked variation and has a son, there is a 50% chance that they could inherit this variant and be affected by the condition.
 If they have a daughter, there is a 50% chance that they will be a healthy carrier (just like her mum).

 Carrier testing is like a checkup for your genes.
-It tests to see if you carry a gene variation that could cause a serious genetic disease in your child.
+It tests to see if you carry a gene variation that could cause a serious genetic condition in your child.
 Eugene offers an inclusive genetic carrier screening panel that includes DMD-related dystrophinopathy (including Duchenne/Becker muscular dystrophy and dilated cardiomyopathy), but there's a total 301 conditions that can be tested.

 Eugene's carrier test is a clinical grade test that can be done from the comfort of your own home — it's just a saliva test.
 You're also paired with a genetic counsellor who provides mindful support and guidance every step of the way.Learn more about carrier screening

 The biggest benefit of screening for DMD-related dystrophinopathy (including Duchenne/Becker muscular dystrophy and dilated cardiomyopathy) is that it can help future parents understand their reproductive risk so they can be ready and empowered to make more informed decisions.
-If neither partner are carriers, it provides reassurance and peace of mind that the risk of having a child with a genetic disease is low.
+If neither partner are carriers, it provides reassurance and peace of mind that the risk of having a child with a genetic condition is low.